 You may already know someone who gets uncomfortable after they eat cabbage, broccoli, kale, brussels sprouts or other vegetables in the cabbage family.
 Your horse may feel the same type of discomfort after eating ‘gassy’ vegetables like these.
 A few leaves or sprouts may not matter, but dumping the old plants over the fence probably isn’t a great idea.

 Moldy or Dusty Hay

-Many people may be surprised to learn that bran mashes are not recommended.
+Many people may be surprised to learn that bran mashes are not recommended except as an occasional treat.
 Horses eat a lot of fiber in their normal diet, so adding bran can actually affect the gut flora.
 Bran has little nutrition, so there are much better things to feed a horse than bran or bran mashes.